-3. The crypto-asset industry is still evolving and there is currently no standard terminology used.
-The Ruling uses the term "crypto-asset" to cover digital assets that use cryptography and blockchain technology to regulate their generation and verify transfers.
+1. This Ruling is a reissue of BR Pub 21/02, which expired on 1 December 2022.
+There have been no changes to the previous ruling.
+The Ruling uses the term "cryptoasset" to cover digital assets that use cryptography and blockchain technology to regulate their generation and verify transfers.